Aidavdw/syncbops/README.md

 Do note that if you turn off writing records, but there are already records present, the next run might not accurately represent the state of synchronisation of the library.

 # Roadmap
-- Increase test coverage for converting to non-MP3 files
-- Implement converting to OPUS
 - Allow setting maximum resolution for cover art, and automatically make it smaller if it is larger.
 - Handle centralised album art directories (AlbumName.jpg)
 - Handle deleting songs, not just adding.